Reubes77/whack-a-mole/README.md

 This is a classic game which allow the user to test their eye and hand coordination skills.
 The game is intended for all demographics (ages 5-80 years) as it is fully intuitive, fun and easy to navigate and play.
 The webiste is fully responsive and shows how javascript is used to create an interactive game experience.

+The aim of the game is to whack as many moles as it pops up in the holes within the 30 seconds of the game time.
+If the user achieves the highest score, a feedback message appears above the score section to indicate this, otherwise the message indicates the final score.
+An added challenge to the game play for user's is that the mole speeds up after the score reaches 10 points, thus added 3 levels to the game play.
+The user can play the game again by clikcing on the start button and the game resets and the score starts at zero.

 ![Responsiveness](assets/images/amiresponsive.webp)

 [You can view this website here](https://reubes77.github.io/whack-a-mole/)